vaibhavshah1234/The-Movie-Cinema-master/README.md

 4.Replace YOUR_API_KEY in both the places (line no. 23 and 43) of static/recommend.js file and hit save.

-5.Open Heroku at your Dekstop , create a new app with app name (write app name you want) connect it with your Github profile find repositories and just deploy your model
+5.Open Heroku on your Dekstop , create a new app with app name (write app name you want) connect it with your Github profile, find repositories and just deploy your model

 6.Hurray!
 That's it.